benoitbeaulieu-ls/htb_devel/Devel.md

 # Reconnaissance

 The IP that is associated with the machine is 10.10.10.5.
-I'm going to start by running a few nmap scan to determine if I can find a point of entry.
+I'm going to start by running a few nmap scans to determine if I can find a point of entry.
 ### ****Scanning****

 - **Initial Scan**